JellyTitan/Sofle-Pico/sofle_v3_build_guide.md

  - [An entire row or column of keys is not working](#an-entire-row-or-column-of-keys-is-not-working)
  - [Random key or keys not working](#random-key-or-keys-not-working)

+# Build Notes
+** 5-29-23 New prototype sent out for production. **

+The hotswop sockets and LEDs are in a single combo footprint.
+This is great for design, but a PITA for automated production.
+Need to create a placebo to generate proper PNP/BOM files.
+Or sepertate the symbol/footprint.
+Validate that the first sk6812 acts as a level shifter, then remove the level shifter bypass.

 ## Sofle V3 vs V2

 ### Pi Pico vs. ProMicro